Mammootty Movies To Watch Out For: Madhura Raja, Maamaankam And More!

 Mammootty, the megastar of Malayalam cinema is currently on a high with the successes of his last two releases, Tamil flick Peranbu, and Telugu biopic Yatra.
 Both the films went on to impress the audiences and critics, and Mammootty earned rave reviews for his exceptional performance in both the films.

-Currently, the megastar is concentrating in Malayalam cinema, with some highly promising projects in his kitty.
+Currently, the megastar is concentrating on Malayalam cinema, with some highly promising projects in his kitty.
 Mammootty will be next seen in the upcoming Vysakh movie Madhura Raja, which is a sequel to the 2010-released blockbuster Pokkiri Raja.
 The actor is currently busy with the filming of the upcoming magnum opus, Maamaankam.

 Madhura Raja